Beef prices have skyrocketed lately! Here are a few ways to save on beef costs:

 Buy Ground Beef for Easy Portioning and Savings

-Ground beef: Generally made by grinding a mix of fat and lean meat from various cuts.
+Ground beef: This is typically made by grinding a mix of fat and lean meat from various cuts.
 A common ratio is 80% beef to 20% fat, while fattier ground beef can be made with a 70% beef to 30% fat ratio.
-For dieting, products with a 5% fat ratio are recommended.
+For dieting, products with a 5% fat ratio are recommended.Ground beef can be used in various dishes, and portioning and storing it allows for easy access whenever you need beef.

-Portion and Store After Cooking: Cooking ground beef in advance and then portioning and freezing it allows for easy reheating later.
+Portion and Store After Cooking: Cooking ground beef in advance and then portioning and freezing it allows for quick reheating later.
 For example, making hamburger patties or meatballs and freezing them is very convenient.

 Points to Note